This is the multi-page printable view of this section. Click here to print.

 use-bazel ENDOR_SCAN_USE_BAZEL Uses Bazel to perform the endorctl scan.

-uuid ENDOR_SCAN_UUID Scan the specified project uuid.
+uuid ENDOR_SCAN_UUID Scan the specified project UUID.

 2.9 - sync-org